PGSSoft/java-spring-course-pwr-2017/README.md

 Any important news, like exam results, goes here.

+# Homework

+## Chapter 2

+* Prepare a release using maven release plugin (http://maven.apache.org/maven-release/maven-release-plugin/) As a result the artefact should be deployed to local instance of nexus (download version 2 from https://www.sonatype.com/download-oss-sonatype) and tagged properly on your github repository

+* Try the difference between @RestController and @Controller, add new method that will return CurrencyDTO that includes Currency and BigDecimal objects.

 # Organization
 * The course will start March 7 (Tuesday)
 * The course will consist of eight meetings, carried over six weeks: